kiewic/PowerBI-WaffleChart/RVisualTutorial/CreateNewVisual.md

-# Building a new R Custom Visual
+# Building a new R Powered Custom Visual
-In order to start a new R Custom Visual we will run the following command:
+In order to create a new R Powered Custom Visual we will run the following command:

 ```
-pbiviz new sampleCorrPlotRVisual -t rvisual --api-version 1.2.0
+pbiviz new sampleCorrPlotRVisual -t rvisual
 ```

 This command will create a new folder stracture based on the template "rvisual"